Why Structured Interviews are Critical [Win at Hiring in 2021]

 - Create a scale to rate the answers to each question

 - Keep interview variables as uniform as possible—time of day, location, interviewer

 - Make sure interviewers are familiar with the script before they interview a candidate

 - Schedule feedback meetings with the hiring team

-Soft skills are behavioral attributes and competencies that help an employee be effective at their job.
-They are especially helpful for positions that require working with a team.
-They are also important for management roles.
+Many employers are discovering the importance of soft skills.
+Soft skills are behavioral attributes and competencies that help an employee be good at their job.
+Clearly, they are helpful for positions that require working with a team.
+In addition, they are important for management roles.